cosmos/cosmos-sdk/docs/architecture/adr-023-protobuf-naming.md

 change legacy go struct names.

-Historically all transaction messages in the SDK have been prefixed with `Msg` which is a shortening of messsage.
+Historically all transaction messages in the SDK have been prefixed with `Msg` which is a shortening of msssage.
 To begin with "message", not being an action word, does not clearly indicate the concept of transaction or operation.
 So understanding that `Msg` indicates transaction likely requires knowledge of Cosmos SDK conventions.
 Once someone understands that `Msg` means transaction,